 Following the ceremony a wedding dinner will be served in the Steinbuchel home.
 The table decorations will be carried out in green and white.
 Following the dinner, Dr. Guldner and his bride will take a short trip and will then return to Wichita before sailing for Germany.

 The guests will be Mr. and Mrs. H. Steinbuchel, Mr. Herman Steinbuchel, Jr., Mr. Max Steinbuchel, Jr., Miss Elizabeth Steinbuchel, Mr. Fred Stackman, Miss Gladys Smedley, Miss Lenore Georges, Mr. and Mrs. John Georges, Mr. Otto Georges, Mr. and Mrs. Louis Steinbuchel, Mr. Herbert Steinbuchel, Mr. and Mrs. Charles Georges, Mr. and Mrs. Louis Georges, and Mrs. Dunbar.

 Miss Stackman is one of Wichita’s most talented girls, as well as one of Wichita’s most lovable girls.
 She finished her education abroad.
-Dr. Guldner received his doctor’s degree in the University of Strassburg.
+Dr. Guldner received his doctor’s degree from the University of Strassburg.
 The bride’s traveling suit will be of gray silk lined with pink.
-With this she will wear a large hat trimmed with gray plumes.”
+With this, she will wear a large hat trimmed with gray plumes.”